rmcwhae/russellmcwhae.ca/content/journal/equilibrium.md

 ---

 **12:00 PM, February 23, 2019**
-In six years and over 150 days of backcountry skiing, I triggered my first minor avalanche.
+In six years and over 150 days of backcountry skiing, I triggered my first avalanche.

 Two friends and I were ascending the broad, south-facing summit ridge of Cirque Peak.
 Our intention was to ski [Cirque North Couloir](/events/Cirque-Peak-North-Couloir_February-2019) (note the chunks of avalanche debris behind the skier in the first photo), a classic Rockies ski-descent that is frequently attempted in ski-guide exams.